 Toe Length and Webbing: Toe length may also be helpful for distinguishing between the two species when frogs are in hand (Figure 3).
 The 3rd toe on a Green Frog is noticeably longer than the 1st toe on the hind foot.
 The 3rd toe on a Mink Frog is similar or shorter in length than the 1st toe on the hind foot.
 Hind-foot webbing also extends closer to toe tips on Mink Frogs, however this characteristic can be difficult to evaluate in the field unless the observer has both species in hand.

 Get it?
 Got it?
 Not so fast...
 Interestingly, in some areas individuals possessing intermediate appearance occur (Figure 4).
 Are they green frogs?
 Mink frogs?
 Or something else entirety?
 I've often wondered if the two species hybridize, but to date I am not aware of molecular evidence to support a hybrid hypothesis.
+It has been suggested that perhaps green frogs are mimicking mink frogs in areas of overlap, or perhaps the two species are converging on similar appearances due to natural selection (see: Moore 1952), but more research is needed.
 Perhaps someday someone will illuminate the mystery behind these intermediates.
 Until then... happy herping and document your finds on HerpMapper.org.

 The Field Ecology Blog is meant to be informational and thought provoking.
 Wherever possible, I provide links to supporting external resources.
 Views expressed here do not represent the views of my employer(s).